 • For cheating

-LAF Facilitators, leaders, and parent volunteers have the right to ask a student to not view a particular image or website that they deem inappropriate.
+LAF facilitators, leaders, and parent volunteers have the right to ask a student not to view a particular image or website, or game that they deem inappropriate.

-Cell phones and mobile communication devices that ring, vibrate excessively, or in any other way disrupt the educational process of a class or activity, are grounds for confiscation of the device by LAF leadership or Co-op Facilitators.
+Cell phones and mobile communication devices that ring, vibrate excessively, or in any other way disrupt the educational process of a class or activity are grounds for confiscation of the device by LAF leaders or Co-op facilitators.

 In the event that a student’s cell phone or other electronic device is confiscated, parents will be contacted and may claim the student’s device from an LAF leader.
 Contents of cell phones may be reviewed and searched together with an LAF leader and a parent/guardian if there exists a reasonable suspicion that it may have been used in an activity prohibited by the Code of Conduct.
 The student assumes all risks in bringing such devices onto an LAF affiliated property or to any related functions.